 This is the last stanza of the poem wherein the poet’s bride would be a pretty maiden, but Poverty.
 With Poverty as his bride the poet would not have to look for ostentatious and showy robes but would be content with simple clothes which, like the lilies of the field, involve no labour or toil.

 Hopkins‘s reputation, as a writer, was confined to a very small circle.
 None of his work was published before his death, and the only individuals to see much of his poetry in manuscript were three friends who were themselves poets too.
 Their names were Robert Bridges, R.W.
 Dixon, and Coventry Patmore.
 Although these men were not always appreciative, their criticism and comment stimulated Hopkins to define his ideas more closely.

-It was during the twenties and thirties of century, Hopkins’s poetry gained considerable appreciation, largely owing to Bridges’s meticulous preservation of Hopkins’s work.
+It was during the twenties and thirties of the century, Hopkins’s poetry gained a considerable appreciation, largely owing to Bridges’ meticulous preservation of Hopkins’s work.
 Many of the traits of Hopkins’s poetry endeared it to a generation weary of Victorian rhetoric and Georgian miniaturism.
 These traits included modernity of idiom, absence of poeticism, rhythmic energy and experimentation, and freshly-minded imagery.